 Protecting a girl's chastity major concern than child marriage

 The nation has achieved tremendous success in educational inclusion of girl children.
-However, the new challenge arises for girl children on the way to & from school.
+However, the new challenge arises for girl children on the way to and from school.
 Parents frequently hear complaints over eve teasing that make them hurry to marry off their girls faster.
 Parents think of their girl children as burden and they become furious to maintain family honor.
-A girl child’s advent to puberty makes their parents worry of protecting their chastity that becomes a major barricade to stopping child marriage.
+A girl child's advent to puberty makes their parents worry of protecting their chastity that becomes a major barricade to stopping child marriage.
 Marrying off a girl child becomes more important to protect her chastity than maintaining 18-year age restriction.

 Mobile Apps and Changes in Lifestyle

 Now not poverty alone is the reason behind child marriage, but some neo-cultures of various mobile apps-based lifestyles have become another issue of concern.
 Girl children are being focused through social media apps like- TikTok, Youtube, Facebook live, and others.
 A girl child tends to be elder and behaves like elders which literally changes her psycho-social status in her surroundings.
 The day-to-day thinking of girl child is changing by the trendy things at hand through android mobile which lessen the control of parents on their children.

 Religious scriptures say nothing wrong but the people speak of those mingle their own thoughts and feelings that misguide people with sober and pious hearts.
 Child marriage occurs and secretly arranged by guardians, pious people since they believe the wrong message of wrongly explained scriptures.
 Parents who arrange child marriage in Bangladesh frequently give lame excuse of religious scriptures that were wrongly explained.

 Matchmakers Active in Villages